 This guidance may help faculty clarify for students examples of resources that may be permitted or prohibited on various assessments.
 While some of these may seem obvious, we encourage faculty to think critically about these resources and communicate expectations explicitly to students.
 Providing clear, meaningful, and specific boundaries has been proven to improve academic integrity.

-The format (.docx) is intended so that faculty can copy and paste this into their assessments, moving various resources between categories as fits their assessment.
+The Faculty Guide to Clarifying Academic Integrity Expectations (docx) is intended so that faculty can copy and paste this into their assessments, moving various resources between categories as fits their assessment.
 Feedback and suggestions can be provided to Student Rights & Responsibilities at [email protected].